Notting Dale, Kensington & Chelsea

 Many Victorian properties in Notting Dale have been beautifully restored, so that parts of the locality now present an upmarket aspect.
 But most local residents don’t own houses like these: they rent flats in municipally built blocks that are nowadays managed by a tenant management organisation or housing association – including Octavia Housing.

 On the night of 14 June 2017 the Lancaster West estate’s Grenfell Tower went up in flames.
 Seventy people died in the fire, while a baby was stillborn after it and a 74-year-old woman who was rescued from the 19th floor died in hospital on 29 January 2018.
 The fatal rapidity with which the fire spread was widely blamed on the neglectful indifference of the Kensington and Chelsea Tenant Management Organisation, which was entrusted to maintain the estate, and on the Royal Borough of Kensington and Chelsea Council, which was supposed to oversee the work of the KCTMO.
-The burnt-out shell of the tower is likely to be replaced by a permanent memorial to the victims of the fire.
+Shown in the photo at the top, shrouded in white plastic sheeting, the burnt-out shell of the tower is likely to be replaced by a permanent memorial to the victims of the fire.

 The footballer Les Ferdinand grew up on the Lancaster West estate.